Is The British Reserve Making Us Broke

 Yorkshire and the Humber have it best, with only 8% of respondents in that area reporting any financial woes, closely followed by Wales and the East Midlands.
 Yorkshire and Humber also said they felt less stressed by money issues than anywhere else in the UK, but Northern Ireland came tops, with 50% of respondents feeling stressed.

-As you might expect, those in the highest earning bracket of our survey, bringing in over £70,000 a year, were more likely to never worry about money, but interestingly, there was only 6% difference with those earning under £16,000.
-So, it seems that earning less does not necessarily mean you have more financial issues.
+As you might expect, those in the highest earning bracket of our survey, bringing in over £70,000 a year, were more likely to never worry about money, but interestingly, there was also a significant jump from those who earn upwards of £25,000, compared to those on a lower income.
+So it seems that a common impression may be true - the more you earn, the less you stress about financial issues.

 Revealed: The top financial problems Brits are dealing with